-After collection, the nasopharyngeal swabs will be placed in STGG media (skim milk, tryptone, glucose, and glycerin), one rectal swab will be placed in Cary-Blair media, the second rectal swab will be placed into a preservative in a Norgen Stool Nucleic Acid Collection Tube and the third rectal swab will be frozen without preservatives in a cryovial.
+After collection, the nasopharyngeal swabs will be placed in STGG media (skim milk, tryptone, glucose, and glycerin), one rectal swab will be placed in Cary-Blair media, the second rectal swab will be placed into will be placed in DESS media (DMSO/EDTA/saturated sodium chloride) and the third rectal swab will be frozen without preservatives in a cryovial.
 The third rectal swabs will be flash frozen in dry shippers containing liquid nitrogen that has been absorbed in the container linings.
 Other samples will be placed in a +4°C cooler box.
-All samples will be transported within 2-4 hours to a study laboratory in Kita, where a laboratory technician will process them and store them at -80°C: From the Kita laboratory, samples will be periodically transported to the main CVD-Mali laboratory for processing.
+All samples will be transported within 2-4 hours to a study laboratory in Kita or to the main laboratory in Bamako, where a laboratory technician will process them and store them at -80°C: From the Kita laboratory, samples will be periodically transported to the main CVD-Mali laboratory for processing.